creek-service/.github/SECURITY.md

 ## Supported Versions

 Security vunerabilities will be 'fixed forward', i.e. the vunerability will be patched in a new release.
-If you require a specific version to be patched, please get in touch by creating an issue in this repo.
+If you require a specific version to be patched, please get in touch by creating a [discussion](https://github.com/creek-service/.github/discussions/new).

 ## Reporting a Vulnerability